railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 In the second tab of the product line you can enter a note that will be attached when the order confirmation or price quotation is printed.
 This note can be predefined on the product form to automatically appear on each order for that product.
-For example you can put “Don't forget to send by express delivery as specified in our contract reference 1234.”
+For example you can put “Do not forget to send by express delivery as specified in our contract reference 1234.”

 Once the document has been completed, you can print it as a price estimate to send to